 My name is Jamie Friedland and I’m from Chicago.
-I graduated from Duke University in 2009 with a major in Public Policy Studies and a minor in Environmental Science and Policy.
-I lived in Washington, DC for two years right out of school working in a number of positions in Democratic politics and environmental communication & advocacy.
-I am currently in law school out in California, which is why I will be posting infrequently.
+I studied public policy and environmental science at Duke University, and then environmental law at the UCLA School of Law.
+Between those opportunities, I lived in Washington, DC for two years working in a number of positions in Democratic politics and environmental communication & advocacy.

 I began blogging in the summer of 2008 after interning at the Natural Resources Defense Council and witnessing up close the Senate battle over the Climate Security Act.
 My experiences with that legislative effort and the news-consuming habits that I developed that summer put me in a position where I felt I was informed enough to actually contribute something via a blog.
 Especially because there has been a marked decline in the quality and effectiveness of mainstream journalism.